Habit Tracking

 • Measurable goals (e.g. drink 2L of water daily)

-• Beautiful habit strength charts and streak visualization
+• Beautiful streak visualization and strength charts

-• Customizable reminders per habit
+• Customizable reminders per behavior

 • No account or sign-up required

-• Android only no iOS version available
+• Android only no iOS version

 • No cloud sync data stays on device